Apply for coverage

 - If you are working with related businesses

 If you are eligible for registration with WorkSafeBC, we will confirm or determine:

-- Whether you are an independent firm or a labour contractor (learn more about contractors and subcontractors)
+- Whether you are an independent firm (learn more about contractors and subcontractors)

 - Your classification and corresponding premium